nikz112/BusinessAnalytics-of-US-SuperStore/README.md

      Machine learning techniques
      Data visualization.
 You will also need to have software installed to run and execute a Jupyter Notebook or you could work on a cloud platform like google colab just like i have done.
-##  NOTE:-For geospatial analysis please download the notebook and run that's because github doesn't run javascript code when uploading notebooks.
+##  NOTE:-For geospatial analysis please download the notebook and run it on your system that's because github doesn't run javascript code when uploading notebooks.